-These no-bake pumpkin cheesecake truffles are so easy to make and are perfect for halloween parties!
+These no-bake Pumpkin Cheesecake Truffle Mummies are so easy to make and are perfect for Halloween parties!

 I can’t believe it’s October.
 Two seconds ago I was saying my goodbyes to summer and now we’re in the thick of fall.
 September seriously flew by way to fast, and that is killing me because this is my favorite time of year.
 I adore fall time and everything that comes with it.
 The first day I pull out my boots, scarves, sweaters, and cable knit socks is a very happy one.
 My house takes on a perma-smell of all things pumpkin spice, and pretty orange, gold, and red things start sprouting from nearly every flat surface in sight.

 Fall is my favorite time to decorate, even more so than Christmas.
 But my mother, she goes nuts for Halloween.
 It’s by far her favorite time to decorate and she has more decorations than you could imagine, each year adding to the collection.
 By the time she is finished putting everything up her house looks like a haunted victorian-era boutique, thanks to her obsession with antiques.